neelbavarva/java/OOPs/2_Inheritance/README.md

   }
 }

-public class MyCheckBoc extends CheckBox{} // this will give error
+public class MyCheckBoX extends CheckBox{} // this will give error
 ```
 Just like in Java, string class is declared final, so we cannot extend them.
-This is because string are immutable in java, when you use .upperCase() it will not change the original string but will return a new string of upper case.
+This is because strings are immutable in java, when you use .upperCase() it will not change the original string but will return a new string of upper case.